Mamluk Studies Resources

 Please note that in case of cancellation of two papers out of the three (or three out of the four) composing the panel, the panel will have to be withdrawn from the program.

-Proposals will be peer-reviewed.
-A first circular will be sent by December 2023 to those whose proposals have been accepted, and to those who have expressed interest in attending the conference as listeners.
+Acceptance: Paper and panel proposals will be peer-reviewed.
+A first circular will be sent by January 2025 to those whose proposals have been accepted, and to those who have expressed interest in attending the conference as non-presenters.

-The conference registration fees will be $60 for participants and attendees.
-A farewell dinner will take place on the last day (March 7) at a cost to be determined.
-Payment of the fees (registration and farewell dinner) must be received by January 15, 2024 (information on the method of payment to be used will be provided in the first circular, which will be sent in December 2023).
-Cancellations received in writing by January 31, 2024, will secure a full refund, minus 20% of the registration fee.
-Refunds of fees (registration and farewell dinner) will not be made under any circumstances for cancellations after January 31, 2024.
+Fees: The conference registration fees will be £70 for participants and attendees.
+Graduate students will be offered a discounted fee of £40, subject to availability.
+A farewell dinner will take place on the last day (May 10) at a cost to be determined.
+Payment of the fees (registration and farewell dinner) must be received by April 15, 2025.
+Information on the process of registration and method of payment will be sent in January 2025; for enquiries, please email history-sms2025@qmul.ac.uk.
+Participants must make their own travel arrangements; the local organizer will provide suggestions for accommodations.

-We look forward to meeting you in Kuwait!
+We look forward to seeing you in London!

 Frédéric Bauden, Université de Liège